 The last tip goes hand in hand with keeping it simple.
 If you do the work of keeping it simple, then it will be infinitely easier to be consistent.
 Being consistent is the best way to document development.
 If you’re consistent, then you can really see how the only thing changing in the photo is the baby.
 All the distractions disappear and you can really compare your 2-month baby to your 10-month baby.
 It will really showcase how much your chunk has grown.
 Some things to consider in trying to maintain consistency are using the same place, the same setup, the same time of day (for lighting purposes), or even similar outfits if possible.

-For the first 5-7 months you’re photographing your baby, chances are they are laying on their back.
+For the first 5-7 months of your baby photos, chances are they are laying on their back.
 One huge tip for cute and flattering baby photos is to avoid shooting up the nose.
 It’s not the cutest look.
 An easy way to avoid this is to move close toward your baby’s head and then angle your camera slightly downward toward their feet.
-The tip of the baby’s nose is a heck of a lot cuter than the nostrils that look like they take up half their face.
+The tip of the baby’s nose is a heck of a lot cuter than the nostrils that look like they take up half of their face.

 Okay, so let’s walk this out.
 With all of my children, I did a similar type set up each time where I held my baby in a manageable position while my husband took the photo outdoors.
 Here’s how it went.